 This campground is an excellent location for access to the wilderness trail system, including the trailhead for Lookout Rock and Blue Lake (Trail 100).
 The trailhead lies about a half-mile from Corral Creek campground.
 You can do an out and back hike or horseback ride to the Palisades, about three miles round trip.
 Or, head to Blue Lake for a short backpacking excursion, about 18 miles round trip.

-There is no fee to use this forest camp and no potable water.
+There no potable water.
 Visitors need to pack plenty of water.

 At a Glance